rackerlabs/support-how-to/content/cloud-files/cloud-files-streaming-with-flowplayer-plugins.md

 1. Upload all the FlowPlayer components to a container.
-2. Call the flowplayer.js file using a &lt;script&gt; tag to include it in the HTML
+2. Call the flowplayer.js file using a &lt;script&gt; tag to include it in the HTML.
-3. Link the flowplayer.css stylesheet for the Player frame
+3. Link the flowplayer.css stylesheet for the Player frame.
-4. Make any config changes to the flowplayer object
+4. Make any config changes to the flowplayer object.
 5. Add in the swf player object and the player controls swf object and set the src for the video.